 Complete a Healthy Boundaries Workshop

-Workshops are required of every student in a degree program.
+Workshops are required of every student in a degree or certificate program.

 Documentation of successful participation will be noted in a student’s record.
 Students should make a copy/save a pdf of their participation certificate for future use.
 Many CPE and internship sites will require you to show proof of having completed such a training.